Arcadia-Science/arcadia-computational-training/docs/workshops/20231006-github-hacktoberfest/lesson.md

 We've [curated a list of bioinformatics (or adjacent) software repos](https://docs.google.com/document/d/1EjyQOwPO-Zc4aKM_mTPEFo3K97Ox3lEk-DyZxlivyVU/edit?usp=sharing) that are accepting contributions either for hacktoberfest or otherwise.
 You can start from this list or search GitHub topics to find a repository you want to contribute to.

+For the hands on portions in the rest of this lesson, we will practice making a contribution using the [Arcadia-Science/2023-hackathon-practice](https://github.com/Arcadia-Science/2023-hackathon-practice) repository.

 ### Contributor guidelines

 The Contributor Guidelines for a repository outline how the project would like to receive contributions.
 This is a very important document to read and to continually reference as you're making your contribution to make sure you're following the preferences of the community or project you're contributing to.
 Each project is a little different, so make sure you read this document closely for each project you plan to contribute to.

+In the [Arcadia-Science/2023-hackathon-practice](https://github.com/Arcadia-Science/2023-hackathon-practice) repository, the contributor guide is located in the file `CONTRIBUTING.md` and it is linked to from the `README.md`.

 ### Finding work that needs to be completed: issues, pull requests, and repo searches